|In Melbourne, Bowie played a single outdoor show at the massive football stadium known as VFL Park - the current home of Victorian football.

 Above: VFL Park circa 1982 - shortly after the installation of the video screen (photo from Monash Stadium website).

 drove into the oval in a white limousine flanked by motorcycle security.

 "There was no encore, but the concert was fantastic none the less."

-Although a set list or bootleg of this concert seems to be sadly lacking, we can gather through news reports that Bowie opened with 'Look Back in Anger' (from 1979's Lodger) and closed with 'Modern Love' (from 1983's Let's Dance).
+Similar to other concerts, Bowie opened with 'Look Back in Anger' (from 1979's Lodger) and closed with 'Modern Love' (from 1983's Let's Dance).